Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Quantum line bundle as a determinant bundle

 {\bf Nomenclature:} For purposes of this paper, we shall use the term determinant line bundle if the line bundle in question is an rational power of a Quillen bundle or a bundle in the sense of Knusden-Mumford as in Bismut and Freed ~\cite{BF} and Bismut, Gillet and Soul$\acute{\rm{e}}$, ~\cite{BGS}.
 We will still use the term Quiilen bundle if the bundle is as in ~\cite{Q} with a modified Quillen metric.

 We recall

 \begin{defn}

 A holomorphic line bundle equipped with a connection and Hermitian metric on a compact K$\ddot{\rm{a}}$hler manifold with integral K$\ddot{\rm{a}}$hler form is called quantum line bundle if the curvature of the line bundle (w.r.t. the connection) is proportional to the K$\ddot{\rm{a}}$hler form with the appropriate proportionality constant ( which can be positive or negative ).
-In this case the Hilbert space consists of square integrable polarized sections with polarization by holomorphic tangent space for positive constant or antiholomorphic for negative constant.
-In the symplectic case it is only a prequantum bundle (since there may not exist a complex structure on the manifold and no holomorphic polarization). \end{defn}.
+In this case the Hilbert space consists of square integrable polarized sections with polarization by holomorphic tangent space for positive constant or antiholomorphic for negative constant. \end{defn}.

 We have the following theorem: